panacloud/learn-ionic2/step00_helloworld/readme.md

 To view your application through the web browser run the following command: ionic serve

-Read Lesson 1 of the book:
+Read Lesson 1 and 2 of the book:

 https://www.joshmorony.com/building-mobile-apps-with-ionic-2/